no-materials/zombie-rs/README.md

 ## Current snapshot

-- Walk-on-Spheres estimators for Laplace and Poisson Dirichlet problems on mesh and SDF domains.
+- Walk-on-Spheres estimators for Laplace and (screened) Poisson Dirichlet problems on mesh and SDF domains.
 - Observer hooks for per-walk telemetry and gradient estimators that reuse the same interface.